Friedrich42/murrr.space/content/posts/smartid-integration.md

 Estonian id systems provide examples in java, .net, and php, but none of these languages collide with my tech stack, so I decided to use python.

-We will not talk about digital signing in this article, but instead focus on authentication with Web eID.
+We will not talk about digital signing in this article but instead, focus on authentication with Web eID.

-You can think of SmartID or MobileID systems as firebase, but much more complex one.
+You can think of the SmartID system as Firebase, but much more complex one.

-This will be the first article of series Estonian Identity Systems.
-In the next ones we will talk about MobileID, ID card, and much more.
+This will be the first article of the series Estonian Identity Systems.
+In the next ones, we will talk about MobileID, ID card, and much more.

 ## SmartID

 SmartID is a system that doesn't depend on your ID card or phone number.
-It has an application that client installs on his/her device and verifies the code, entering PIN1.
+It has an application that the client installs on their device and verifies the code, entering PIN1.

-From a developer perspective the process consists of three stages:
+From a developer's perspective the process consists of three stages:
 * [Initial request from backend to SmartID servers to create a session](#session-creation)
 * User confirmation of code in the SmartID app.
 * [Polling from backend to get result](#session-polling)

 Terminology:
 * ID code is a national identification number, which is also called social security number.
-* SmartID servers or relying party are servers that your backend application will send requests to.
+* SmartID servers(or relying party) are servers that your backend application will send requests to.

 ### Session creation

 To make this request first thing you need is to ask user's country and ID code.

-Also you need is a cryptographically safe random value.
+Also, you need cryptographically safe random value.
-You need to compute SHA hash of the value and then encode the result to base64.
+You need to compute the SHA hash of the value and then encode the result to base64.
-You can use SHA 256, 384 or 512.
+You can use SHA 256, 384, or 512.
 I'll use 256 in these examples.

 The final pseudocode looks like `base64encode(sha256(random()))`.
 You can refer to [documentation](https://github.com/SK-EID/smart-id-documentation#23121-sending-authentication-request) for more information.